 - I'm trying to show my investors how our revenue metrics are progressing for the purpose of securing additional investment.

 This is an example of the scope of a very specific KPI report with a very specific purpose.
 Alternatively, you might have a broader purpose for your KPI report such as:

-This is a much less specific scope, but is equally valuable to specify.
-The reason we do this is because by knowing our audience, as well as our subject and our intended outcome we can more effectively make decisions about the content of our KPI report.
+This is a much less specific scope but is equally valuable to specify.
+The reason we do this is that by knowing our audience, as well as our subject and our intended outcome, we can more effectively make decisions about the content of our KPI report.

 There are several ways that you could go about presenting your KPI report.
-Here are two examples of the most popular formats for KPI reports:
+Here are two KPI reporting examples of the most popular formats: